-Ertapenem has in vitro activity against gram-positive and gram-negative aerobic and anaerobic bacteria.
+Ertapenem has in vitro activity against Gram-positive and Gram-negative aerobic and anaerobic bacteria.
 The bactericidal activity of ertapenem results from the inhibition of cell wall synthesis and is mediated through ertapenem binding to penicillin binding proteins (PBPs).
 In Escherichia coli, it has strong affinity toward PBPs 1a, 1b, 2, 3, 4 and 5 with preference for PBPs 2 and 3.
+Mechanism of Resistance

 Ertapenem is stable against hydrolysis by a variety of beta-lactamases, including penicillinases, and cephalosporinases and extended spectrum beta-lactamases.
 Ertapenem is hydrolyzed by metallo-beta-lactamases.

-Ertapenem has been shown to be active against most isolates of the following microorganisms in vitro and in clinical infections (See INDICATIONS AND USAGE.):
+Ertapenem has been shown to be active against most isolates of the following microorganisms both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section: